 Over the years, the Coalition has indeed helped put a good meal on many tables.
 Since 1999, in fact, the Coalition has coordinated the processing of an average of 38 tons of venison annually and 3.3 million servings of highly nutritious, low-fat, high-protein meat.

-In 2012, the goal is to break four million meals served to those in need!
+In 2012, the goal exceeded its goal to serve four million meals to those in need!

 Amazing, and timely.
 The most Census figures revealed that the state’s poverty rate is the highest it’s been since 1998.
 More than three million New Yorkers live below the official poverty level.
 That’s the highest total in 12 years.

 And we all can help.
 As the Coalition notes on its website ("Feed 4 People for Just a Buck"), the donation of $1 can help provide four meals.
 For every dollar donated, in fact, the Coalition puts 90 cents towards processing donated venison.

 For more information, visit the Venison Donation Coalition online at www.venisondonation.com, or call 866-862-DEER (3337).